rchain/architecture-docs/execution_model/rhovm.rst

 +-------------------+--------------+----------------+------------+

-The affect that a program has on the VM can be described by *environment* and *state*, which are the binding of names to locations in memory and of locations in memory to values, respectively.
-A program is typically executed to alter one or both of these associations.
+The effect that a program has on the VM can be described by *environment* and *state*, which are the binding of names to locations in memory, and of locations in memory to values, respectively.
+A program is typically executed to change one or both of these associations.
 Because variables refer to locations, environment is equivalenty a binding of names to variables.
 Environmental changes occur with changes of lexical scope.

 .. figure:: ../img/binding_diagram.png